ccaeljan-lang/ccaeljan-lang/README.md

 ## 👋 Hi there
 - 💻 I'm a computer engineering student at De La Salle University 🏹💚.
 - 🔭 I love space, astronomy, and computational astrophysics.
-- 🤖 I also do software developing, electronics, and robots (e.g. cubesats).
+- 🤖 I also do software developing, remote sensing, electronics, and robots (e.g. cubesats).
 - ✉️ How to reach me: https://caeljan-cristobal.vercel.app/

 ## 🧑🏻‍💻 Skills